-The algorithm is implemented as a command line cript.
-It is written in Python and use the Sketch Engine API to access the thesaurus data.
-We hope that after more finetuning the algorithm will be included into the Sketch Engine system.
+The algorithm is implemented as a command line script.
+It is written in Python and uses the Sketch Engine API to access the thesaurus data.
+We assume that after more finetuning the algorithm will be included into the Sketch Engine system.
 An example of a usage is at Figure 4.